Red & Ted's Road Show

 Red & Ted's Road Show (also known as Road Show) is a 1994 widebody pinball game designed by Pat Lawlor and released by Williams.
 It is part of WMS' SuperPin line of widebody games.

+Design and layout

-Country singer Carlene Carter provided the voice of Red, and her song, "Every Little Thing", is featured in the game.
-The game is considered an unofficial successor of FunHouse, as both were designed by Pat Lawlor and feature animated talking head(s) along with some similar playfield layout ideas.
-It is equipped with a shaker motor to make the machine vibrate and has two manual plungers, one on each side of the cabinet.
+Country singer Carlene Carter provided the voice of Red, and her song "Every Little Thing" is featured in the game.
+The game is considered an unofficial successor of FunHouse, as both were designed by Pat Lawlor and feature animated talking head(s) along with some similar playfield layout ideas, such as two manual plungers, one on each side of the cabinet.
+It is equipped with a shaker motor to make the machine vibrate.
 It was the first pinball machine to feature an additional daily high score list.

 Gameplay

 The primary goal is to help Red and Ted, a pair of road construction workers, travel through the United States from east to west.
-The player can visit a total of 18 different cities/states, each of which starts its own scoring mode as listed below.
+Two ventriloquist-dummy heads representing them are mounted on the playfield, with eyes and mouths that move in time with their speech.
+The player can visit a total of 18 different cities/states, each of which starts its own mode.